kimberly-bird/Grow/README.md

 It shows how to remove a model's property from the automatic model binding in a controller method by using `ModelState.Remove()`.
 Make sure you look in the `DbInitializer` class to see the product types that are seeded for you.

+This app uses CloudinaryDotNet to upload images and stores the URL in the Grow Database.
+Visit their repo here to learn more about Cloudinary: https://github.com/cloudinary/CloudinaryDotNet

 ## Setup

 ### Git and SQL Server Configuration